CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 ### 2 5 Unstructured data management

 If the storage structure is not specified or the employees do not stick to it, data can be stored in a confusing and uncoordinated manner on the file server.
 This leads to various problems, such as space wastage due to redundancy, unauthorized access when z.
-For example, files may be located in directories or file systems that are made accessible to third parties or that are not consistent versions.
+For example, files reside in directories or file systems that are made accessible to third parties, or that are not consistent versions.

 ### 2 6 Unsuitable installation of the file server

-If file servers are deployed in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
+If file servers are set up in easily accessible locations, attackers can directly access their components and thus the stored data, eg. B. by removing drives or remove and take away.
 Smaller NAS systems can also be easily stolen completely.
 It is also possible that an attacker directly leverages the access restrictions on the file server and thus can view sensitive data.
 Once he has access, he can also import malicious programs and thus jeopardize the security of the entire network.

 ### 2 7 Lack of or insufficient data protection concept